gtsiap/GTTableView/README.md

 # This project is deprecated.
 More advanced libraries than this one have been created.
-New features won't be added and the source code with remain available.
+New features won't be added and the source code will remain available.

 ## GTTableView